 Personal and social development and functional skills are compulsory elements of the course.
 The programme has been designed to improve your understanding of these different light vehicle systems and to further develop knowledge and skills in maintenance procedures on all major systems, including topics such as engine operating principles; braking suspension, steering and tyre systems; transmission systems; fuel and exhaust systems; charging and electric systems; and compulsory health and safety, tools and equipment and job roles in the automotive industry.

-Standard entry to this course requires one reference.
+Direct entry to this course requires one reference.
 It is desirable that you can demonstrate 90% attendance at your last place of study or work.
-GCSEs in both English and maths at grade 4 or above is required along with a positive attitude towards learning in the automotive industry.
-A suitable level 1 qualification or motor vehicle maintenance experience is desirable but not essential.
+GCSEs in both English and maths at grade 4 (C) or above is required, plus 2 further GCSEs at grade 4 (C) including a science or technical based subject.

 How you will be assessed